-Since they are small they have a higher metabolic rate, so several of these little birds do feel the cold more than larger hens.
+Since they are small, they have a higher metabolic rate, so several of these little birds feel cold more than larger hens.
 Japanese and Dutch bantams especially are noted as not being cold tolerant.

-The usual requirements for housing remains; dry and draft proof.
+The usual requirements for housing remain; dry and draft proof.
 All poultry require housing that is sized for the number of birds that will be living in it.

-If you remember, large fowl need 4 square foot of coop space and 8 square foot of run/ per bird.
+If you remember, large fowl need 4 square feet of coop space and 8 square feet of run/ per bird.
 Bantams require slightly less space.
 Several sources state 1sq.ft/bird, but 2sq.ft is preferred in the coop with 4sq.ft in the run.

 Bantams take a lot less room than their larger counterparts already!
 If you can provide lots of perches at different heights, maybe even a small tree and some bushes, they will make excellent use of them.